STIXProject/stixproject.github.io/documentation/utilities/index.md

 `STIXViz` also includes the `STIX to HTML` as a component, allowing users to view the details and contents of the rendered nodes.

-If you're just starting out in STIX and want to see what it's capable of, we suggest downloading `STIXViz` and opening up the more complex reports available on the STIX [Samples Page](http://stix.mitre.org/language/version{{site.current_version}}/samples.html) (e.g., FireEye Poison Ivy Report and Mandiant APT1 Report) in the tool.
+If you're just starting out in STIX and want to see what it's capable of, we suggest downloading `STIXViz` and opening up the more complex reports available on the [STIX Sample Reports](http://stixproject.github.io/examples/) page (e.g., FireEye Poison Ivy Report and Mandiant APT1 Report) in the tool.

 * [Download](https://github.com/STIXProject/stix-viz/releases)
 * [Usage Guide](https://github.com/STIXProject/stix-viz/wiki/STIXViz-Usage)